Holding out slim hope as crews search for more fire dead

 PARADISE, Calif.
 (AP) — More than a dozen coroner search and recovery teams looked for human remains from a Northern California wildfire that killed at least 42 -- making it the deadliest in state history -- as anxious relatives visited shelters and called police hoping to find loved ones alive.

-Lisa Jordan drove 600 miles (1,000 kilometers) from Yakima, Washington, to search for her uncle, Nick Clark, and his wife, Anne Clark, of Paradise, California.
+Lisa Jordan drove 600 miles from Yakima, Wash., to search for her uncle, Nick Clark, and his wife, Anne Clark, of Paradise.
 Anne Clark suffers from multiple sclerosis and is unable to walk.
 No one knows if they were able to evacuate, or even if their house still exists, she said.

 "I'm staying hopeful," she said.
 "Until the final word comes, you keep fighting against it."